Waste Warrior @ Work

 - Discover how they can be actively involved in making a difference to how waste is managed at a class or school level.

-Time Allowance: 1 hour
+Estimated Duration: 1 hour

-o Natural and processed materials have a range of physical properties; these properties can influence their use (VCSSU060)
+- Natural and processed materials have a range of physical properties; these properties can influence their use (VCSSU060)

-o.
-Use a range of methods including tables and column graphs to represent data and to identify patterns and trends (VCSIS069)
+- Use a range of methods including tables and column graphs to represent data and to identify patterns and trends (VCSIS069)

-o Compare results with predictions, suggesting possible reasons for findings(VCSIS070)
+- Compare results with predictions, suggesting possible reasons for findings(VCSIS070)

-o Participate in guided investigation including making observations using the senses, to explore and answer questions.
+- Participate in guided investigation including making observations using the senses, to explore and answer questions.

-o Use a range of methods including provided tables to sort information.
+- Use a range of methods including provided tables to sort information.

-o Use formal measurements in the collection and recording of observations.
+- Use formal measurements in the collection and recording of observations.

-o Use a range of methods including tables and column graphs to represent data and to identify patterns and trends.
+- Use a range of methods including tables and column graphs to represent data and to identify patterns and trends.

 - Types of natural vegetation and the significance of vegetation to the environment, the importance of environments to animals and people, and different views on how they can be protected; the use and management of natural resources and waste, and different views on how to do this sustainably.
 (VCGGK082)